Q: What is Hangprinter?

 Q: What does it cost?

-A: Parts for a v4 costs a grand total of ~$2350.
-(That's in Sweden, incl vat and other taxes, shipping, and all optional parts, no clones.
+A: Parts for a v4 costs a grand total of ~2350 USD.
+(Everything ordered online, to my address in Sweden, incl vat and other taxes, shipping, and all optional parts, no clones.
 It's also with low effort put into finding the cheapest parts.
 I did the experiment.)

 Q: Can I cut cost by...